 More reasons why detailed minutes are a bad idea

-- Robert’s Rules of Order states clearly that minutes should include what is done and not what is said (Robert’s Rules of Order Newly Revised, 11th edition, 468, ll.
-16-18).
+- Robert’s Rules of Order states clearly that minutes should include what is done and not what is said (Robert’s Rules of Order Newly Revised, 12th edition, Section 48:2).

 - The purpose of minutes is to create an official record of the body’s actions.
 This purpose becomes clouded over and obscured when irrelevant material is included.

 - Detailed minutes make it hard to sort out the actions taken from the verbiage.

 - If records are kept of people’s arguments, participants can become intimidated and guarded.
 They may fail to express their true opinion, which is essential for good decision-making.

 - The result is mere posturing, rather than true expression of genuine concerns.
 We see this effect all the time on the national scene.

 - Detailed minutes absorb a lot of staff time and can result in the body’s taking too much time to correct the record – “that’s not what I said!”

 What should you do instead of keeping detailed minutes?

 - If you wish to create a record of the reasons for a decision, write a preamble to your motion.
 This section starts with “Whereas” and explains the thinking behind the decision.